Kaweco Supra Brass Fountain Pen - a Video Review

 The last point of comparison between the Supra and the Liliput is one that you cannot see, but speaks volumes : price.
 An all-brass Liliput pen will run you $80.
-The blow-torched steel of the FireBlue Liliput goes for $180.
-The extra-large Supra sits in between at $140.
-Kaweco could have priced the Supra above the most expensive Liliput, but they didn't, which many wallets will appreciate.
+The blow-torched steel of the FireBlue Liliput goes for $170.
+The extra-large Supra starts at $120.
+Kaweco could have priced the Supra above the most expensive Liliput, but they didn't, which many wallets appreciate.

 The Supra fountain pen is also a fidgeter's dream come true because not only can you roll the smooth cylinder of this pen across your desk at your amusement, but you can also assemble and disassemble it to remove the extender piece, screw on the cap to the back end and take it all apart again.
 The Kaweco Supra can be your new best friend to occupy your hands during long meetings and webinars.